pavelanni/python-vacation/docs/Python_vacation_day0.md

 "It works!" said Erik.

 "Of course, it works, why shouldn't it?
 That was easy.
 Now let's make two things which will convert our script into an application.
-First, place the following string in the very beginning of your script: `#!/usr/bin/python3`.
+First, place the following string at the very beginning of your script: `#!/usr/bin/python3`.
 This will tell Linux that it's a Python script and that we want to use Python 3 for it.
 Second, go to the terminal and make this script executable."

 "How do I do that?"

 "Yeah, it seems you need another course, on Linux basic commands...
 Okay, this time I will help you.
 Type `chmod a+x hello.py`.
-After that you will be able to run your script without `python3` in front of it, just like this `./hello.py`. "
+After that, you will be able to run your script without `python3` in front of it, just like this `./hello.py`. "

 "And what does this 'dot-slash' mean?"